 Most properties in Qatar require a security deposit of about one month’s rent.
 This amount is generally fully refundable provided there isn’t any damage to the property and the tenant hasn’t lapsed on any payments for the duration of the contract.

-In the event that you have a dispute with your landlord, the matter needs to be presented to the Rental Dispute Settlement Committee, which is located next to Rawdat Al Khail Park, in Muntazah, off C Ring road.
+In the event that you have a dispute with your landlord, the matter needs to be presented to the Rental Dispute Settlement Committee, which is located next to Rawdat Al Khail Park, in Muntazah, off C Ring Road.

-FAQ on Renting Apartment in Doha
+FAQ on Renting Apartments in Doha

 What are the documents required to rent an apartment in Doha?

-To rent an apartment in Doha you would need copies of your passport and Qatar ID, post-dated cheques for rent and security cheque.
+To rent an apartment in Doha you would need copies of your passport and Qatar ID, post-dated cheques for rent and a security cheque.

 What are the types of accommodation available in Qatar?